contensis/contensis.github.io/voiceandtone-src/grammar-punctuation/README.md

 > * Front-end development

 ## Commas
 Use commas when you need a pause.
-Also, use them when beginning a sentence with things like: also, so, and when-phrases like when using this,.
+Also, use them when beginning a sentence with things like: also, so, and when-phrases like *when using this, do that*.
 Commas are used to break up lists of words.
 So we can list apples, oranges, and bananas.
 Use them to stack adjectives up like handy, resourceful phrases.

 **We use the Oxford comma**, which means that when stacking up comma-separated words, we put a comma between the last two items in the list: